Allergen Immunotherapy (AIT) FAQ (Frequently Asked Questions)

 - Pregnancy: It is normally recommended not to start treatment if you are already pregnant or planning a pregnancy.
 If you become pregnant while on treatment discuss this with your allergy specialist.

 - Breast-feeding: Treatment can be started or continued whilst breastfeeding.

-- Age: AIT is not normally started in children less than five years of age.
+- Age: Allergen immunotherapy is not normally started in children younger than five years of age.

-- Arm lymphoedema (swelling) after breast cancer surgery: If a lymph node dissection has been done on one arm, then do not give injections on that side.
-If injections can’t be given in the arm, the injections can be given elsewhere, such as the leg or under the skin of the stomach.
+- Arm lymphoedema (swelling) after breast cancer surgery.
+If a lymph node dissection has been done on one arm, then do not give injections on that side.
+If injections can’t be given in either arm, the injections can be given elsewhere, such as the leg or under the skin of the stomach.

-There is no proven role for allergen immunotherapy to reduce the severity of symptoms related to food intolerance or any perceived adverse reactions to food chemicals, additives, preservatives, artificial colours or smoke.
+There is no proven role for allergen immunotherapy to reduce the severity of symptoms related to food intolerance or any perceived adverse reactions to food chemicals, additives, preservatives, or artificial colours.

-Immunotherapy to switch off food allergy is in the research stages, but is yet to enter routine clinical practice.
-People with diagnosed food allergy must avoid the food trigger, unless they are participating in a research study lead by a clinical immunology/allergy specialist.
+Immunotherapy to switch off food allergy is in the research stages, it is yet to enter routine clinical practice.
+People with diagnosed food allergy must avoid the food trigger unless they are participating in a research study lead by a clinical immunology/allergy specialist.

 - There is no PBS or Pharmac rebate for aeroallergens, but Specialist and GP visits attract a rebate (Medicare or Pharmac).

 - Patients with private health insurance may get a rebate, but usually only for TGA registered products.
 Individuals may clarify this with their insurer; the rebate may be under Prescriptions in Health Insurance Extras.